JAlcocerT/JAlcocerT/content/blog/dev-web-radiophysics-pylinac.md

 > QATrack+ is an open source program for managing the quality control program of radiotherapy and diagnostic imaging clinics.

----

-Then I proposed to start documenting his learning process.
+....Then I proposed to start documenting his learning process.

 ## HUGO HEXTRA with Github Pages